Worcestershire 117-200

 payable...borrowed a considerable Sum of Money...be further enlarged and

-continued, and the said Act made more effectual: Now to the end the said Roads
+continued, and the said Act made more effectual: Now to the end the said

-the said Town of Bromsgrove..."
+to the said Town of Bromsgrove..."
 This

 document continues the previous Act for a further 21 years.
-"Provided always...on the Roads leading
+"Provided always...on the Roads

-mentioned Roads do lie".
-It
+the last mentioned Roads do lie".

-details who qualifies for Statute work and penalties for avoidance,
+It details who qualifies for Statute work and penalties for avoidance,

 "Surveyors impowered to remove idle Labourers, &c", etc. 14